mahxwell/OpenGuitarStoreP12/Readme.md

 ### Run It On Your Browser !

-To run and test application please go to your brower : http://localhost:4200/
+To run and test application please enter in your broswer : http://localhost:4200/

 Please use Google Chrome for a better experience !